ricardslazda/Quizen/README.md

 # Quiz

-Simple quiz where user enters his name, picks a topic, gives the answers and finally gets the results.
+Simple quiz where the user enters his name, picks a topic, gives the answers, and finally gets the results.

 ## Prerequisites